Quick Answer (TL;DR)

 Timeline roadmaps are the most intuitive format for communicating product plans.
 The left-to-right chronological flow mirrors how people naturally think about time, requiring zero explanation.
 Google Slides turns this into a presentation-ready visual that works in any meeting.

-The design tools in Google Slides — shapes, connectors, color fills, and alignment guides — are purpose-built for creating clean timeline visuals.
+The design tools in Google Slides.
+Shapes, connectors, color fills, and alignment guides.
+Are purpose-built for creating clean timeline visuals.
 Unlike spreadsheets that struggle with visual layouts, Slides gives you pixel-level control over how your timeline looks.

 Timeline decks also serve as historical records.
 At the start of each quarter, duplicate the deck.
 At the end, compare planned versus actual.
 Over multiple quarters, this collection becomes powerful data for improving estimation accuracy and building organizational trust in the roadmap process.